falk-werner/webfuse/README.md

 -   Whenever the user makes filesystem requests, such as *ls*, the request is redirected via wsfs daemon to the connected filesystem provider

 Currently all requests are initiated by wsfs daemon and responded by filesystem provider.
 This may change in future, e.g. when authentication is supported.

+## Similar Projects

+### Davfs2

+[davfs2](http://savannah.nongnu.org/projects/davfs2) is a Linux file system driver that allows to mount a [WebDAV](https://wiki.archlinux.org/index.php/WebDAV) resource.
+WebDAV is an extension to HTTP/1.1 that allows remote collaborative authoring of Web resources.

+Unlike fuse wsfs, davfs2 mounts a remote filesystem locally, that is provided by a WebDAV server.
+In contrast, fuse wsfs starts a server awaiting client connections to attach the remote file system.

+## API

 ### Requests, responses and notifications